UX Architecture · Information Design · System Thinking

 – individual participant parameters

-In complex environments, clarity emerges from architecture — not visual design alone.
+In complex systems, clarity emerges from structure — not from interface styling alone.